alter-sunset/RevitDriveFromOutside/README.md

 # RevitDriveFromOutside

-  A lifelong dream finally comes true!
+  A lifelong dream has finally comes true!

-  With this template you can send commands to your Revit app from the outside!
+  Using this template, you will be able to send commands to the Revit application from the outside!

   Yeah, that would be awesome, though that's not exectly the case.
-  Yet, with this template you can achieve external control over your Revit to a certain extent.
+  Nevertheless, with this template, you can achieve some degree of external control over Revit.

-  Firstly you have to register all your external events, in some valid Revit context (ApplicationInitialized event in this case).
+  1. Register all your external events, in some valid Revit context (ApplicationInitialized event in this case).
   ```c#
 List<IEventHolder> events = [];
 events.Add(new TransmitEventHolder());